OUTLINE:

 What Ministry are Women Allowed to do in the Church?

-August 4th, 2025
+August 4th, 2025 -- (edited: Oct 16, 2025)

 I posted an article on water baptism a few months ago.
 I used a nice photo of two young ladies baptizing another young lady.
 One reader posted a comment saying "All that happened here is this girl got wet."
 He went on to spout off about how unbiblical it is for women to engage in ministry.
 This has been rolling around in my head for the last few weeks, so I am going to address this issue.

-My first point is to refer the reader to my series of articles on patheos.com titled "Women in Early Christianity."
+Before I begin, I want to refer the reader to my series of articles on patheos.com titled "Women in Early Christianity."
 In this series I point the reader to some excellent biblical scholars I have read in the last 4-5 years.

-I. PRINCIPLES OF BIBLICAL STUDY
+I. PRINCIPLES OF BIBLICAL INTERPRETATION

 1. You cannot always read a text literally.
 Jesus said that you cannot be His disciple unless you hate your parents (Luke 14:26).
 Ok, I fully realize that this is obviously NOT to be taken literally.
 Yes, this is an extreme example.
 But there are many more I could list.